 Service family Description Goal Assistance and care Supporting vulnerable people to enable safe and independent living.
-A city for people Creativity and knowledge Providing opportunities to create, learn, connect, experience and share.
-A creative cityA knowledge city Early years development Supporting families with children to develop and thrive.
+A city for people Creativity and knowledge Early years development Supporting families with children to develop and thrive.
 A creative cityA city for peopleA knowledge city Economic development Fostering the development of Melbourne's economy.
 A prosperous cityA creative city Movement and traffic Facilitating movement into, around and out of the municipality.
 A connected city Safety management Ensuring people are protected and safe when accessing and using spaces.
-A city for people Waste and resource management Repurposing, recycling or disposing of waste and reducing resource waste in the municipality.
-A city that cares for its environment Welcome and connection Welcome and connection Supporting people to experience and engage with Melbourne.
-Wellbeing and leisure Encouraging people to be healthy and active.
-A city for people
+A city for people Waste and resource management Welcome and connection Icome and connection Supporting people to experience and engage with Melbourne.
+Wellbeing and leisure ellbeing and leisure Encouraging people to be healthy and active.